viralogic/py-enumerable/docs/last-or-default.md

 ## last_or_default

-`last_or_default()`
+`last_or_default(predicate)`

 Returns the last element in an `Enumerable` collection.
+If a `predicate` is given, then it is the first element in the collection that satisfies the condition.
 If the collection contains no elements then returns `None`.
 This is an executing function.

 **Parameters**

-None
+__predicate__ : condition to satisfy as a `lambda` function.
+Optional.

 **Returns**